Find out how to amend your VAT records if you've made errors, correct errors on your VAT Return and claim a refund if you’ve overpaid VAT.

 If you prefer, you can pay by cheque or postal order.

-Please make cheques or postal orders payable to HMRC with a line through any spaces on the pay line.
+Make cheques or postal orders payable to HMRC with a line through any spaces on the pay line.
 You should put your VAT registration number on the reverse of your cheque.

-Please do not send post-dated cheques.
+Do not send post-dated cheques.

 In your own interest, do not send notes or coins through the post.